-This silky smooth pumpkin chiffon pie is the sophisticated cousin to a traditional baked pumpkin pie.
+This silky smooth pumpkin chiffon pie is a beautiful alternative to a traditional baked pumpkin pie.
 The light and airy filling is a nice change of pace for your Thanksgiving or holiday dessert table.

 The secret to the light-as-air texture is the whipped egg whites.
 Folded into a mixture of pumpkin, spices, and gelatin, the pie sets up beautifully in the refrigerator.
 Caramelized almonds on top add a sweet crunch and pretty decoration.
 Of course, no pumpkin dessert is complete without a nice dollop of whipped cream!